10 steps to quit smoking

 Is it safe to exercise outdoors when the air quality is bad?

 Again, it depends on where you are on the index.
 If the index is red, stay indoors.
 If it’s orange, people in sensitive groups should not be exercising outdoors, but it’s probably OK for everyone else.
-However, there are so many exercises you can do online that it’s easy to get your workout in without compromising your health.
+However, there are so many exercises you can do at home or in a gym that it’s easy to get your workout in without compromising your health.

-For someone feeling the effects of bad air quality, when should they seek medical attention?
+When should a person feeling the effects of bad air quality seek medical attention?

 For anyone experiencing fever, wheezing, difficulty breathing, heart palpitations or chest pain, seek help immediately.
 Also, seek help if you experience sinus symptoms that do not resolve after a week.
 The tricky thing about breathing polluted air is that it’s hard to know if your symptoms are related to air quality or to something else.
 A high air quality index will often cause a recurring pattern of nasal congestion, burning eyes or breathing difficulties.